bingxin666/dn42-pages/en/service/dns.md

-# DNS Service
+# Anycast DNS

-We provide DNS services, and you can choose one or more of the following DNS servers to configure:
+We provide Anycast DNS services, and you can choose one or more of the following DNS servers to configure:

 | Server            | IP Address     | Provider                       |
 | ----------------- | -------------- | ------------------------------ |